 Born in 1976 in Aachen.
 Studied Visual Communication at Kassel Academy and Audiovisual Media at Art Academy for Media Cologne.
 Graduated from the Scriptwriting Workshop Munich, scholarship for the Andrzej Wajda Master School of Directing in Warsaw.
 Active as a director, scriptwriter and writer.

-“Lena cannot take anything for granted any more, and precisely this is the opportunity her situation offers.
-The film focuses less on a case of illness than on the question, what identity is.
+“Lena cannot take anything for granted anymore, and precisely this is the opportunity her situation offers.
+The film focuses less on a case of illness than on the question of what identity is.
 Can the self be recreated or reconstructed or perhaps even abolished?
-Lena discovers her old diaries which she explores in wonder; she disguises herself, develops a taste that alienates her husband and searches for an echo within, for real experiences.
+Lena discovers her old diaries, which she explores in wonder; she disguises herself, develops a taste that alienates her husband, and searches for an echo within, for real experiences.
 Already, this is comparable to acting.
 But it remains a game, an agreement between the people on the screen and those in the audience – wanting to forget that this is acting.
 With Lena, it goes even further: I play a character who is trying to act out something.”

 Maria Schrader